-If you’re looking for some easy hacks to help burn off the pounds with minimum effort then apple cider vinegar diet can do exactly that: it’s easy to do, inexpensive, and can work quite effectively alongside a healthy diet and exercise to boost metabolism and give you a fat burning edge
+If you’re looking for some easy hacks to help burn off the pounds with minimum effort then apple cider vinegar diet can do exactly that: it’s easy to do, inexpensive, and can work quite effectively alongside a healthy diet plan and exercise to boost metabolism and give you a fat burning edge

 Apple cider vinegar has been around for centuries, and used for quite literally all manner of things from killing viruses to a shine tonic for hair.
 There’s no doubt it’s versatile, and recent studies are proving some great facts about apple cider vinegar (ACV) mainly in regards to how it aids weight loss.